meplato/store2-abap-client/README.md

 The data to be sent or received is stored in objects that provide a set of setter and getter methods to set or get the data.
 These objects thus define the payloads of the request to the service as well as of the response from the service.

-Let us assume we wish to crate a product in a catalog: We call the method `CREATE`of the Products Service.
+Let us assume we wish to create a product in a catalog: We call the method `CREATE`of the Products Service.
 The data of the product (the payload) is contained in an object instance implementing interface `/WAME/IF_MSA_CREATEPRODUCT`:
 ```abap
 DATA CREATEPRODUCT     TYPE REF TO /WAME/IF_MSA_CREATEPRODUCT.
 DATA CREATEPRODUCTRESP TYPE REF TO /WAME/IF_MSA_CREATEPRODUCTRESP.